ctkjose/zmap-src/readme.md

 Ability to get a LatLng in UTM and USNG/MGRS/NATO coordinates is implemented.
 More work pending to add conversion from these coordinates.

 ZMAP is build on the WGS84 datum/projection.
-Code is in place to be able to add support for other projections and datums, with hopefully little refactoring.
-(WGS84 is still hardwired in some places.)
+Code is in place to be able to add support for other projections and datums, but not a priority.

 Tile Cache is not smart and will keep growing as big as your browser allows it.
 This should not be an issue for most use cases but I want to add logic to purge cache by aging or size.